tquin/podqueue/README.md

 # podqueue

 Automate the archiving of podcast feeds, including show notes and images.

-This Python project aims for a simple user interface - you just need to modify `src/config.ini` with your inputs and outputs, and then schedule the program to run periodically.
+This Python project aims for a simple user interface - you just need to modify `config.ini` with your inputs and outputs, and then schedule the program to run periodically.

 # What does my config file look like?